 BUCSA is pleased to offer the Graduate Certificate in Asian Studies.
 Graduate students in any Boston University graduate or professional program can earn the certificate by fulfilling the following requirements while also fulfilling the requirements of their degree programs.
-The Graduate Certificate can in most cases be completed without taking courses beyond the number required for the student’s degree.
+The Graduate Certificate in most cases can be completed without taking courses beyond the number required for the student’s degree.
 The certificate will be awarded only upon completion of the degree program.

 Master of Arts in International Relations